Flooring Tips

 Hickory for Busy Homes

 Hickory is one of the hardest domestic wood species available, with a Janka rating of around 1820.
-That makes it a top pick for households with children, large dogs, or heavy foot traffic — and for busy Polk County homes.
-Its naturally bold color variation — ranging from pale cream to deep reddish-brown within the same plank — gives it a striking, lived-in look right from installation.
+That makes it a top pick for households with children, large dogs, or heavy foot traffic, and for busy Polk County homes.
+Its naturally bold color variation ranges from pale cream to deep reddish-brown within the same plank, giving it a striking, lived-in look right from installation.

 Why people search for it: scratches and small dents blend in with hickory's natural variation, so the floor continues looking great years later without constant maintenance.